 Welcome to my visualization of uniform tilings by Wythoffian construction, so named after mathematician Willem Abraham Wythoff.
 A uniform tiling is a tessellation of a two-dimensional surface by regular polygon faces with the restriction of being vertex-transitive.
 Such tilings are demonstrated in spherical, Euclidean and hyperbolic geometries.

-Note that the hyperbolic tilings can take some time to compute.
+The tiling is constructed by your web browser and allows some interactiveity.
+A recent web browser is required for this to work correctly.
+Please note the hyperbolic tilings can take some time to compute.
 If a box appears asking if you want to stop the script then just let it continue and all should be fine.
+Click the link below to get going!

 The spherical tilings of the top row are based on the (3 5 2) fundamental.
 The Euclidean tilings of the middle row are based on the (3 6 2) fundamental.
 The hyperbolic tilings of the bottom row are based on the (3 7 2) fundamental.

-Each row presents the following sequence of Wythoffian operations: Primal, Truncation, Rectification, Bitruncation, Birectification, Cantellation, Omnitruncation, Snub.
+Each row presents the following sequence of Wythoffian operations: primal, truncation, rectification, bitruncation, birectification, cantellation, omnitruncation, snub.

 Sam Gratrix, Gratrix.net.